-Birth tissue may be referred to as postnatal tissue and is composed of the umbilical cord, placenta (which contains amnion and chorion layers) and amnion fluid.
+Birth tissue may be referred to as postnatal tissue and is composed of the placenta (which contains amnion and chorion layers), umbilical cord, and amnion fluid.

-Traditionally, postnatal or birth tissue is discarded as medical waste.
+Traditionally, birth tissue is discarded as medical waste.

-Why throw away this opportunity to provide the gift of healing to someone in medical need?
+Why throw away this opportunity to provide the gift of healing?

-If a mother chooses to donate, we recover the birth tissue after the safe delivery of the baby and send it off to organizations we partner with to be processed and made into a medical application that significantly improves a patient’s ability to heal.
+If a mother chooses to donate, we recover the birth tissue after the safe delivery of the baby and send it off to organizations we partner with to be processed and made into transplantable grafts that significantly improves a patient’s ability to heal.
 If for any reason the tissue cannot be used for transplantation, it may be used for research or education in the search for new medical treatments.